How do you bring a traditional brand up to speed in the digital era?

 As marketers, we think we know it all.
 But testing actually confirms that we don’t.
 If we have an A/B test, one of them might be wrong.
 And we’re actually telling our senior executives, by doing this, we don’t know which one will win.
 We think we know, but at the end of the day, it’s based on data and customer experience and what customers want.
 It supersedes what our thought process is.

 Going back to the pillar of Education, we showed some of the tests that we have done and we put dollar amounts on them, and demonstrated that the site didn’t crash and sales didn’t go down.
 And performance greatly improved as a result.
-And a sentence senior executives love to hear is “we increased sales, and they were incremental sales.”
+A sentence senior executives love to hear is “we increased sales, and they were incremental sales.”

 Once, we showed that there wasn’t too much risk in testing, that it actually helped our business, we started to get a lot more buy-in for experimentation.
 So much so that we’re pulling some of that experimentation to other channels, especially in stores.